textX/textX/examples/Entity/README.md

 This is an example of a simple Entity DSL.

 File `entity.tx` contains a grammar of the language.
-Each entity DSL model consists of zero or more primitive types definitions and one or more `Entity` instances.
+Each entity DSL model consists of zero or more simple types definitions and one or more `Entity` instances.
 Each `Entity` instance contains one or more `Attribute` instance.
-Each `Attribute` has a name conforming to built-in `ID` rule and a type which can be a reference to either `PrimitiveType` or `Entity` from the model or one of two built-in primitive types representing basic types (`integer` and `string`, see file `entity_test.py`).
+Each `Attribute` has a name conforming to built-in `ID` rule and a type which can be a reference to either `SimpleType` or `Entity` from the model or one of two built-in simple types representing basic types (`integer` and `string`, see file `entity_test.py`).

 Example model is given in the file `person.ent`.

-A program `entity_test.py` will instantiate meta-model from the grammar, register built-in primitive types `integer` and `string` and register user class `PrimitiveType` so that built-in types can be instantiated from the code.
+A program `entity_test.py` will instantiate meta-model from the grammar, register built-in simple types `integer` and `string` and register user class `SimpleType` so that built-in types can be instantiated from the code.
 A person example model is than parsed/instantiated by the meta-model and both meta-model and model are exported to .dot files in the folder `dotexport`.

 An example of code generation is presented in the program `entity_codegen.py`.
 The code is generated in the `srcgen` subfolder using